mnishiguchi/java_practice_code/_notebook/input_output.md

 - provides several overloaded methods for writing a sequence of bytes to a destination.
 That sequence is normally placed into a buffer, and the system then outputs the buffer at various times.

 ### System.out
--  a predefined output stream object reference that is associated with a system's standard output, usually a computer screen
+- A predefined output stream object reference that is associated with a system's standard output, usually a computer screen
--  a reference derived from OutputStream called a PrintStream
+- A reference derived from OutputStream called a PrintStream
 - The System class is predefined and does **not require an import statement**.

 ### The PrintStream class